 Is the Constitution’s Convention for Proposing Amendments a 'Mystery'?
 Overlooked Evidence in the Narrative of Uncertainty

-Since the 1960s, leading academics and other commentators have claimed that the composition and protocols of the Constitution’s “Convention for proposing Amendments” are unknown and/or subject to congressional control.
-Today that claim is on a collision course with growing public sentiment for an amendments convention to address federal dysfunction.
+Since the 1960s, leading academics and other commentators have claimed that the composition and protocols of the Constitution’s “Convention for proposing Amendments” are unknowable and/or subject to congressional control.
+Today those claims are on a collision course with growing public sentiment for an amendments convention to address federal dysfunction.

-The evidence is essentially uncontradicted.
-It informs us that an amendments convention is what the Founders called a “convention of the states”—a gathering whose composition and protocols were universally understood when the Constitution was adopted.
-This Article describes the composition and protocols and explains how the “convention of states” model fits within the Constitution’s structure.
+This Article also describes the composition and protocols and explains how the “convention of states” model fits within the Constitution’s structure.

 Keywords: constitutional law, constitutional convention, amendments convention, amendments

 JEL Classification: K1, K10, K19, K39